NoahDR17/event-hub-api/README.md

  - Epic 3 API - Events app
   - User Stories:
-   - 3.1: Create "events" App - Must have
+   - 3.1: Create "events" App - Must have ( Done )
-   - 3.2: Tag Model - Must have
+   - 3.2: Tag Model - Must have ( Done )
-   - 3.3: Event Model - Must have
+   - 3.3: Event Model - Must have ( In Progress )
    - 3.4: Integrate Many-to-Many Tags - Should have
    - 3.5: Location & Event Type - Could have
    - 3.6: Basic CRUD and Permissions Integration - Should have